 I would like to know if you have to be under a certain weight

 More so than weight, we look at Body Mass Index (BMI).
 BMI, determined by your height and weight, gives us information on the amount of body fat expected to potentially complicate a surgery.
-For a MTR, it is best to have a BMI of less than 30 (ie. a 5’6″ patient who weighs less than 185 lbs).
+For an MTR, it is best to have a BMI of less than 30 (ie. a 5’6″ patient who weighs less than 185 lbs).
 A BMI of less than 25 is ‘normal.’
 The bigger the patient, the bigger the incision and the more difficult the surgery.
 Also, heavier patients tend to have more fertility issues.
-We can do a tubal reversal in anyone with a BMI of less than 35, but for safety issues, patients with BMIs above this are not the best surgical candidates.
+We can do a tubal reversal to anyone with a BMI of less than 35, but for safety issues, patients with BMIs above this are not the best surgical candidates.
 If your BMI is above 35, please make every attempt to achieve weight loss through a strict dieting and exercise program.
-Please realize that optimal weight will increase your fertility as well, and that we want to make sure that you are fertile so that you will be able to get pregnant after we reverse your tubes.
+Please realize that optimal weight will increase your fertility as well and that we want to make sure that you are fertile so that you will be able to get pregnant after we reverse your tubes.
 A BMI calculator is available at www.nhlbisupport.com/bmi

 There may be an additional surgical fee for patients with a BMI of 35 or greater as the procedure may take more time and require additional surgery and anesthesia.

 When can we have SEX after the surgery?

 Regarding the TTC after tubal reversal, generally we ask that you refrain from any sexual activity for at least two weeks after tubal reversal surgery, and then just take it slow and easy.
 Remember, you should use birth control for the first two months after your tubal reversal so that any sexual activity needs to be performed with caution.
 While your tubes will take a few weeks to a couple of months to heal, the abdominal incision may take even longer to heal.
 If you resume sexual activity too soon, pain at the incision site may be a problem.